JoaoMartins01/reactjs-full-course/todo-app/README.md

 # todo-app
  React.JS Todo App w.
-FantaCSS & LocalStorage
+FantaCSS & LocalStorage, a list of task that can be completed or deleted